Shinsuke Shiotani

 Shinsuke Shiotani (塩谷 伸介, Shiotani Shinsuke) is a former Japanese football player.

 Playing career

 Shiotani was born in Osaka Prefecture on May 11, 1970.
 After graduating from Kindai University, he joined Otsuka Pharmaceutical in 1993.
 He played many matches as left side back and left side midfielder.
 In 1996, he moved to newly was promoted to J1 League club, Kyoto Purple Sanga.
 In 1999, he moved to his local club Gamba Osaka.
-Although he played in first 2 matches, he got hurt in 2nd match and could hardly play in the match after that.
-He retired end of 1999 season.
+Although he played in the first 2 matches, he got hurt in the 2nd match and hardly played in the match after that.
+He retired at the end of the 1999 season.